avsjs/spring-boot-example/README.md

 ### When application run locally, the application's services are available at : [http://localhost:8080/swagger-ui.html/](http://localhost:8080/swagger-ui.html/)

-### After running application in local to access the swagger Url Username : ekahau and password: ekahau@123
+### After running application in local to access the swagger Url
+> Username : ekahau
+> Password: ekahau@123